Latest Major Event:

 Ever since their emergence on the political scene, fascism and the radical right have had an intricate tangled relationship, marked by close cooperation but also conflict.
 Yet, despite the ideological affinities and socio-political ties between fascist and radical right movements and parties, a majority of works in the field approach these phenomena in isolation, ignoring their multifaceted historical interactions.
-The ComFas Convention aims at stimulating synchronic and diachronic comparative perspectives on fascism and the radical right at the level of ideology and political practice in order to contribute to a better understanding of both phenomena.
+The ComFas Convention aimed at stimulating synchronic and diachronic comparative perspectives on fascism and the radical right at the level of ideology and political practice in order to contribute to a better understanding of both phenomena.
 Participants will reflect on the historical trajectory and political metamorphoses of these political phenomena, on their similarities and differences, and on their multiple interactions and entanglements.

-The program includes comparative as well as single case-study contributions to the study of fascism and the radical right, coming from various social science disciplines including history, political science, sociology, international relations, anthropology, etc. Conference papers address the following topics:
+The program includes comparative as well as single case-study contributions to the study of fascism and the radical right, coming from various social science disciplines including history, political science, sociology, international relations, anthropology, etc.

 The International Association for Comparative Fascist Studies is a nonprofit and nonpolitical scholarly organization dedicated to the comparative and transnational study of fascism.
 The Association is open to graduate students, researchers, and professors at whatever stage of their career.
 Its aim is to promote new multi-disciplinary research approaches to this field, in a joint effort of scholars from various disciplines and historiographical traditions.
-COMFAS is based at Pasts, Inc. Center for Historical Studies, at the Central European University, Budapest.
+COMFAS is based at Pasts, Inc. Center for Historical Studies, at the Central European University, Vienna.
 The Association’s main publication outlet is the open-access peer-reviewed journal Fascism.
 Journal of Comparative Fascist Studies (Brill).

 2019: “Fascism and Violence,” Uppsala University, Sweden, 25–27 September 2019.